kierenwuest/CforFun/README.md

 I was watching a silly sci-fi movie called Moonfall with rocket launches, and I thought, "I wonder how to make a countdown timer", at the same time I was looking at intermittent fasting apps with timers.

 I wanted to try scanf for inputs and wanted to try some input validation capabilities.
+I should break this into functions, but this is just a creative process.

 ![timer_gif](https://github.com/kierenwuest/CforFun/blob/main/demo_gifs/Timer.gif)